-- Anyone can buy insurance in an exchange.
-For example, if you need health insurance because your employer doesn’t make it available, you are self-employed or not working, you have been denied coverage, or you have not been able to afford insurance, you can shop in the exchange in your state.
+- If you need health insurance because your employer doesn’t make it available, you are self-employed or not working, or you have been denied coverage, you can shop in the Health Insurance Marketplace in your state.

-- You may be able to get tax credits to help you pay for the health insurance you buy in the exchange.
+- You may be able to get financial help to help pay for the health insurance you buy in the marketplace.
 The amount of help you can get depends on your income.

 - People shopping in the exchange will be able to pick among several levels of health coverage.
 This will allow you to find a plan that works best for you and your budget.

-- You can get information on the cost of the health insurance plans when the exchange begins enrollment in every state in late 2013.
+- You can get information on the cost of the health insurance plans when the marketplace begins enrollment in every state on Oct.
+1, 2013.
 Coverage starts in 2014.

-- You’ll also be able to get insurance outside the exchange regardless of your health status, but you won’t be able to get tax credits there.
+- You’ll also be able to get insurance outside the marketplace regardless of your health status, but you won’t be able to get tax credits there.

 - All health insurance plans can no longer put lifetime or annual dollar limits on the benefits you receive.